agilecrm/rest-api/README.md

 Accepts contact JSON as post data along with the credentials of domain User (User name and API Key).

+- Each field is case sensitive.
+- Please don't pass null value.
+- If you don't know value of field then either don't pass that field or pass empty data to a field.

 ### Acceptable request Representation:
 ```javascript
 {